stefanholzapfel/lit-state/README.md

     }
 }
 ```
-You can provide a reference to a LitElementStateService in the constructor.
+Then you can provide a reference to a LitElementStateService in the constructor.
 If you have created a global LitElementStateService, you don't have to provide any service
-since lit-state will automatically take that one.
+since lit-state will automatically take that one (but you still can if you like).

 ```
 export class MyComponent extends LitElementStateful<State> {
-    @internalProperty()
+    @state()
     private mobile;

     constructor() {